NethermindEth/Paprika/docs/design.md

 #### Data Page

 A data page is responsible for storying data, meaning a map from the `Keccak`->`Account`.
 The data page tries to store as much data as possible inline.
 If there's no more space, left, it selects a bucket, defined by a nibble.
 The one with the highest count of items is flushed as a separate page and a pointer to that page is stored in the bucket of the original `DataPage`.
 This is a bit different approach from using page splits.
 Instead of splitting the page and updating the parent, the page can flush down some of its data, leaving more space for the new.
 A single `PageData` can hold roughly 31-60 accounts.
-This divided by the count of nibbles 16 gives a rough minimal estimate how much flushing down can save memory (at least 2 frames).
+This divided by the count of nibbles 16 gives a rough minimal estimate of how much flushing down can save memory (at least 2 frames).

 ### Page design in C\#